Seemingly Physiological Sensations

 When the screen froze, my brain felt as if there was friction on the screen.
 The physical screen is visually clean and smooth to touch but it doesn't feel smooth anymore.

-In the material world, if anything stops moving there has to be some friction, there is no physical thing on the screen that you can touch and remove to make the scroll smooth. but it almost felt like something is applying a force in the opposite direction and there was this urge to remove it.
+In the material world, if anything stops moving there has to be some friction.
+But there is no physical thing on the screen that you can touch and remove to make the scroll work again.
+But it almost felt like something is applying a force in the opposite direction and I had this urge to remove it with my hand.

 Things as Textures